Wife of fallen Burnsville police officer Paul Elmstrand: "He had to do what he thought was right"

 The responders who were killed have since been identified by the City of Burnsville as police officers Paul Elmstrand and Matthew Ruge and firefighter/paramedic Adam Finseth.

 Elmstrand's wife, Cindy Elmstrand-Castruita, spoke about her husband with CBS News on Sunday evening.
 She said they went to the same schools since kindergarten and first started dating in high school.
-They've been married for five years and have two children, ages 2 and 5.
+They've been married for five years and have two children, a 5-month-old and 2-year-old.

 "He was the most generous, loving, patient person I've ever known," she said.
 "He could have a conversation with anyone and make them feel seen.
 He would drop everything to help someone who was in need, whether it be family, friend or someone on the street."